 7. Recession scams continue

-Scammers target vulnerable consumers with recession related scams such as pay-in-advance credit schemes.
-McAfee Labs has seen a significant number of spam emails advertising prequalified, low-interest loans and credit cards if the recipient pays a processing fee, which goes directly into the scammer’s pocket.
+Scammers target vulnerable consumers with recession-related scams such as pay-in-advance credit schemes.
+McAfee Labs has seen many spam emails advertising prequalified, low-interest loans and credit cards if the recipient pays a processing fee, which goes directly into the scammer’s pocket.

 8. Grinch-like greetings

 E-cards are a convenient and earth-friendly way to send greetings to friends and family, but cybercriminals load fake versions with links to computer viruses and other malware instead of cheer.
 According to McAfee Labs, computers may start displaying obscene images, pop-up ads, or even start sending cards to contacts that appear to come from you.

 9. Low price traps

 Shoppers should be cautious of products offered at prices far below competitors.
 Cyber scammers use auction sites and fake websites to offer too-good-to-be-true deals with the goal of stealing your money and information.

 10. Charity scams